 When we moved to the city I tried commuting by car, bus, and train.
-They’re all OK — driving is quick, you can read on the bus, and the train laughs at weather and traffic.
+They’re all OK.
+Driving is quick, you can read on the bus, and the train laughs at traffic.
 But the best option, if you’re not fussy about ironed shirts, is biking.
 After two years of it, here’s what I’ve learned.

 I’ve had flats, falls, snow, and scrapes with cars.
 Once, the headwind was so stiff I got passed by a runner.
 But none of that matters if you have the right goal.
 If you’re trying to set a “best time” record, you’ll chafe at not having a better bike.
 If you prize tidiness, you’ll wince over rolling your clothes into a backpack.
 If you dislike weather, you’ll only ride half the year.
 My goal is staying healthy, so every challenge is my friend.
 Especially the wind.

 2. Your weight goes down as your health goes up.

 If you set a hearty pace, your clothes will get baggy.
 I lost thirty pounds my first year.
 However, I didn’t lose thirty more pounds my second year.
 That’s because the harder you work, the greater your appetite.